friism/ec2-windows-packer-ssh/README.md

  * Clean up the Packer builder to better support Windows
  * Don't restart at the end of builder-userdata.ps1 if possible
  * Figure out startup script that fetches public key from metadata API (perhaps using local group policy)
+ * Disable WinRM and RDP after first boot (probably requires disabling the EC2 instance initialization since it relies on those services)

 # Resources